 I was still barely coping at home though and felt like a terrible mother most days.
 I felt terrible because I didn't enjoy being a mother anymore, and being a mother had been all I ever wanted.
 I felt like my kids had let me down.
 They had made motherhood hard.
 Yikes, that's uncomfortable to write.

 One day at work, I felt very strongly that I needed to talk to my Psychologist boss-friend.
 As in, I needed therapy.
-I'm a believer in a Heavenly Father.
+I believe in a Heavenly Father.
 And I believe he cares about our mental health.
 And I believe he was telling me, "Go get some help."

 It was one of those moments that turned me around.
 That woke me up to take charge of my life and who I was again.
 Harder than changing my name, but so much more effective.